Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+-->

 ### LED modification

 <img src="47D88B9C-6A9A-4B55-9634-191532E5CC8B.jpeg" width="450" height="300">
 <img src="LEDModification.jpg" width="450" height="300">

 This modification uses a RGB cathode LED.
 This means this LED connects to the ground (-) and can light up in any color.
 The colors correspond to the AQI category in the area.
-The colors are the same as the nation wide AQI colors for the seperate categories.
-The RGB cathode requires a 2.2V for Red, and a 3.3V for Green and Blue.
+The colors are the same as the national [air quality index colors](https://www.airnow.gov/aqi/aqi-basics/) for the seperate categories.

+The RGB cathode requires a 2.2 voltage for red, and a 3.3 voltage for green and blue.
 This makes the red LED circut require it's own seperate voltage divider.
+This is different from the green and blue circuts that just need one or two resistors.
 This modification gave me the expierence of learning a whole new topic and doing electrical math calculations.
+Knowledge on voltage dividers is helpful for keeping circuts and projects safe to use.

 ### OLED display modification